catalant-backup/angular-enforcer/README.md

 ### Option load order:
 1. command line options
-2. .ngenforcer file in current directory (if it exists)
+2. .enforcer.json file in current directory (if it exists)
-3. .ngenforcer file in home directory (if it exists)
+3. .enforcer.json file in home directory (if it exists)

 ## TODO
 - specify file extension to look for